bio-tools/biotoolsDocs/curators_guide.rst

 **Short and concise textual description of the software function**

 *e.g.* **"Prediction of the presence and location of signal peptide cleavage sites in amino acid sequences from different organisms."**

-.. note:: Description is minimum 10 and maximum 200 characters

 **Manually verified guidelines**